Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 "No, there’s no justice for many reasons.
 First, we think about justice in a complete way.
 Justice means judging and putting in prison those people who planned and executed the murder.

 "Today, five men have been captured for their involvement in the murder.
-This happened due to national and international pressure, because at first they tried to blame my mum’s organisation for her murder.
-But after international pressure, we were able to push so that they would investigate beyond my mum’s organisation...
+This happened due to national and international pressure, because at first they tried to blame my mom’s organization for her murder.
+But after international pressure, we were able to push so that they would investigate beyond my mom’s organization...
 So these five people are in jail, but we still have to go to trial.
 The main defendant trained the military police in Honduras.
 There’s also an ex-military man and two other people related to the army.
 We’re worried that they’re related to the military itself.

 "No, there’s no justice for many reasons.
 First, we think about justice in a complete way.
 Justice means judging and putting in prison those people who planned and executed the murder.

 "Today, five men have been captured for their involvement in the murder.
-This happened due to national and international pressure, because at first they tried to blame my mum’s organisation for her murder.
-But after international pressure, we were able to push so that they would investigate beyond my mum’s organisation...
+This happened due to national and international pressure, because at first they tried to blame my mom’s organization for her murder.
+But after international pressure, we were able to push so that they would investigate beyond my mom’s organization...
 So these five people are in jail, but we still have to go to trial.
 The main defendant trained the military police in Honduras.
 There’s also an ex-military man and two other people related to the army.
 We’re worried that they’re related to the military itself.

 Advertisement